nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-19.md

 ## Make the Nuxeo Launcher Log4j Configuration File Overridable

-The Log4j configuration file for Nuxeo Launcher can now be customized
+The Log4j configuration file for Nuxeo Launcher can now be customized.

 Previously present in the launcher, the Nuxeo Launcher Log4j configuration file has been extracted to `/lib/log4j2-launcher.xml` so it could be edited.